98mxr/GMFSS_Fortuna/README.md

 ## Installation

-Our code is developed based on pytorch 1.13.1, CUDA 11.8 and python 3.9.
+Our code is developed based on PyTorch 1.13.1, CUDA 11.8 and Python 3.9.
 Lower version pytorch should also work well.

 To install, run the following commands: